From letters to the editor to framing and messaging, there are a variety of ways to engage in collective advocacy.

 Social Media Advocacy: Use this document as an easy guide to using Facebook and Twitter.
 Together we can increase the awareness and importance of Human Services!

 Leveraging the media in 5 easy steps: Getting your message into local media is an effective strategy to reaching the public and elected officials.
-Click here for five easy ways to increase the visibility of your organization and the issues important to it.
+This can be done using five easy steps to increase the visibility of your organization and the issues important to it.

 General Assembly Contact Information

-Please click here to download contact information for your elected state officials.
+Please download contact information for your elected state officials.

 Office of the Governor

 Senate President John Cullerton